moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Make sure report should have "Sort" type `A-Z` and have "Totals of Median" `SLA Metric Completion Time` in Tickets column over every month in Result Manipulation.
     1. Order of result manipulation should be `1-value filter`in Result Manipulation.

-## Slide 21: Report 1: Median NRT - Last 6 Months - Oct 2022
+## Slide 21: Report 1: Median NRT - Last 6 Months

 This is main chart in Slide 21